Sesil Karatantcheva: 2005: Breakthrough and first French Open quarterfinal

 2005 was Karatantcheva's breakthrough year.
 She started off the year at the tournament in Gold Coast, Australia by qualifying, and then defeating the tournament's No. 7 seed Elena Likhovtseva before falling in the quarterfinals.
 She then qualified for the Australian Open, losing to the No. 4 seed Sharapova in the first round.
 Her most successful tournament to date was at Roland Garros where Karatantcheva defeated the No. 19 seed Shinobu Asagoe in the second round, and then stunned the world with her victory over the No. 11 seed and former world number one Venus Williams in the third round.
 After defeating Emmanuelle Gagliardi, she fell to Likhovtseva in the quarterfinals.
 Karatantcheva became the youngest female to reach the quarterfinals of a Grand Slam tournament since Martina Hingis in 1996.
 At Wimbledon, she lost to Sharapova once again, being able to win just one game.

 In 2005, Karatantcheva also won a European club championship in Rennes as a member of the Cherno More Elite team (Bulgarian: Черно море Елит).
 Her teammates were Virginiya Trifonova, Maria Penkova and Tsvetana Pironkova.

 At the end of the year, Karatantcheva came up eighth in the Bulgarian Sportsperson of the Year rankings, earning 676 points.
 She was also honoured by the Bulgarian Tennis Federation as the "Best female tennis player of the year".

-On December 20, 2005, the French sports newspaper L'Equipe reported that Karatantcheva had failed a drug test earlier in the year at Roland Garros (after the 1/4 final match against Likhovtseva), and that she had appeared in front of a three-person panel of judges to explain the results.
+On December 20, 2005, the French sports newspaper L'Équipe reported that Karatantcheva had failed a drug test earlier in the year at Roland Garros (after the 1/4 final match against Likhovtseva), and that she had appeared in front of a three-person panel of judges to explain the results.
 The newspaper claims that Karatantcheva said she was pregnant at the time of the test, which would explain the high levels of nandrolone in her system.
 Karatantcheva has denied all allegations, saying "I am shocked.
 I have not appeared before judges of the international federation."

-2006-2007: Doping scandal and two-year suspension
+2006–2007: Doping scandal and two-year suspension

 On 11 January 2006, the ITF issued a two-year ban after two positive drug tests for nandrolone.
 While Karatantcheva has claimed she was pregnant at the time of one of the tests, another laboratory carried out a pregnancy test on her urine sample, and it tested negative.
 On 3 July 2006, the Court of Arbitration for Sport denied her appeal to overturn the ban with the argument that said nandrolone was found in concentrations which were inconsistent with the normal levels for that stage of pregnancy.

 Karatantcheva did not play any matches in 2006 or 2007 following her drug ban.
 She mainly trained in Pravets.